Data For Product Managers

 Next, create a branch and then submit an MR using the dbt Model Changes

 template to the gitlab-data analytics project.
-When creating your branch and MR please folow the data team workflow and use the appropriate data team labels.
+When creating your branch and MR please follow the Data team workflow and use the appropriate Data team labels.

 How can I get help?

-- If you ever get stuck or have a question, please ask for help in the #data slack channel and cross-post in your #g_, #s_, or #product channels.
-Many PMs have data related expertise and can provide you quick assistance for common product data questions.
+If you ever get stuck or have a question, please ask for help in the #data slack channel.
+It is recommended to also cross-post questions in your #g_, #s_, or #product channels because many PMs have data related expertise and can provide you quick assistance for common product data questions.

 - Remember, it’s helpful for us to know the context behind your question.
 Don’t just say what you want to know but also why so others can point you to a more efficient way to get your answer.

 - This document is meant to serve as a guide of best practices.
-Please add what you learn when you need help to this content.
+Please add what you learn when you need help with this content.

 Key Data Sources for Product Managers at GitLab

-- We have three primary data sources that are useful from a product perspective.
+We have three primary data sources for product usage data:

 - GitLab.com Postgres Database (for GitLab.com)